 After Pharaoh’s repeated refusals to comply with God’s request through Moses that the Hebrew slaves be freed, some fairly unpleasant plagues began: water turned to blood — and frog, lice/gnats, and fly infestations broke out.

 And that’s not all.
-There was also a plague of livestock, boils, hail, locusts, darkness... and the death of the firstborn.
+The Passover story tells us there was also a plague of livestock, boils, hail, locusts, darkness... and the death of the firstborn.

 Pharaoh continued his stubbornness throughout the first nine plagues — that is, until the 10th and final plague took the lives of every firstborn Egyptian child.
-The finer details of this latter story can be found in Exodus 12.
+The finer details of this part of the Passover story can be found in Exodus 12.